dieaquino/squirrel_data_engineer/README.md

 ## Project Description

-This project aims to replicate the responsibilities of a data engineer at Verusen by processing raw data from various sources, transforming it, and loading it into a database.
+This project aims to replicate the responsibilities of a data engineer by processing raw data from various sources, transforming it, and loading it into a database.
 I developed Python scripts to handle CSV files, ensuring idempotency and utilized Apache Spark within a Docker container.
 The dataset used was the Central Park Squirrel Census, which includes data about the squirrel population in Central Park.
 I normalized the data for efficient querying and delivered a populated database schema along with executable queries in the mentioned environment.

 ## Development Workflow